 Laurence graduated from the College of Chinese Medicine in Reading in 2006 with a BSc (Hons) awarded by Kingston University and since then has been in practice continuously.

 She initially set up practice in Beaumont Street in Oxford, where she still works, and joined The Bampton Clinic in 2008.
 Laurence is registered with the British Acupuncture Council (BAcC), is fully insured and is bound by strict Codes of Ethics and Practice.

 She is committed to Continuing Professional Development on a regular basis and has special interests in pain relief, gynaecology and fertility.
 Laurence is bilingual French/English and has a good knowledge of Spanish.

 Tom has been a fully qualified Acupuncturist since 1981, with busy practices in Oxfordshire and Gloucestershire.

 He studied at the renowned Leamington Spa College, went on to gain his Masters studying Traditional Chinese Medicine at Reading.

 Tom’s particular interests are looking at and treating the person as a whole, particularly the psychosocial aspects of pain.
 He enjoys glider flying, meditation and rugby.

 Caroline is qualified in massage therapy (ITEC level 3) and in deep tissue massage.
 She is also qualified in reflexology.

-Bought up locally, she trained initially as an electronics technician in the Army, which allowed her to serve abroad and travel extensively.
+Brought up locally, she trained initially as an electronics technician in the Army, which allowed her to serve abroad and travel extensively.
 When she left the military, she re-trained as a complementary therapist enabling her to work around the demands of her young family.

-Caroline has a passion for sports; she is a keen runner and finds time to play as well as an umpire for a local hockey team - The Wychwood Badgers.
+Caroline has a passion for sports; she is a keen runner and finds time to play as well as being an umpire for a local hockey team - The Wychwood Badgers.